-In this public panel we will first examine the EU’s response to the crisis and discuss whether it goes in the right direction.
-National governments were obliged to prepare their national recovery plans in line with environmental, social, and digital targets – but are the planned measures de facto green, inclusive and just?
+In this public panel we will first examine the European Union’s response to the crisis and discuss whether it is going in the right direction.
+National governments were obliged to prepare their national recovery plans in line with environmental, social, and digital targets – but are the planned measures actually green, inclusive and just?

 Lublin, 20 September – Shared Recovery

 We're in a very difficult time when it comes to taking in migrants and refugees.
 The number of people in need is only going to increase and we're already struggling with just a few.
-During this panel we will discuss what steps we should take as EU to become a place that unites with the rest of the world, instead of turning our back on it, and take a closer look at the role of national governments in moments where migrants and refugees are reaching out for help.
+During this panel we will discuss what steps we should take as the European Union to ensure global solidarity.
+We will take a closer look at the role of national governments in moments where migrants and refugees are reaching out for help.

 Rzeszów, 24 September – Forests

 Forests are a powerful natural resource that have a positive effect on the climate and soil.
 Poland is one of the countries experiencing deforestation on a huge scale.
-Despite having one of the biggest forest coverages in Europe, we have one the smallest areas that are actually protected.
-This has prompted grassroots movements to fight together for protection of green areas, especially the fight for the establishment of the Turnicki National Park.
+Despite having one of the biggest forest coverages in Europe, it has one of the smallest protected areas.
+This has prompted grassroots movements to fight for the protection of green areas, especially the for the establishment of Turnicki National Park.

 Furthermore, we will explore how NGOs can influence the decision process when it comes to cutting down trees and creating new protected areas.
 It is also worth asking what distinguishes Poland from other Member States in these matters.